scollinselliott/eratosthenes/README.md

 - `finds` : Either the `list` object of finds originally used as input to produce `gibbs`, or a `data.frame` of two columns, the first column listing the context and the second the incidence of the id or type in that context.
-If a find entry contains the expression `"residual = TRUE"`, it indicates that its depositional date occured prior to the context it pertains to (i.e., it has been redeposited from an earlier time), which will suppress that find from consideration.
+  - If a find entry contains the expression `"residual = TRUE"`, it indicates that its association with the context should not be taken into account.
+Primarily, this indicates that a finds depositional date occured prior to the context it pertains to (i.e., it has been redeposited from an earlier time), but it can also be used to suppress the association of finds which may be spurious.
 - `id` : A vector of the `id` of one or more specific finds whose use date is to be estimated.
 The values of `id` must match those in the `list` of `finds`.
 If `type` is used, `id` is ignored.